dhongu/deltatech/deltatech_account_restrict_date/readme/DESCRIPTION.rst

 Features:
- * Restrict statement line reconciliation cancel if date before the value of system parameter "sequence.mixin.constraint_start_date"
+ * Restricts statement line reconciliation cancel if the date is before the value of system parameter "sequence.mixin.constraint_start_date"